 If you prefer to just have a drink and perhaps a bite in the Lounge, you can sit either at the bar or at a table in the lounge area.
 Jazz ensembles perform in the Lounge every evening, starting around 8pm - 9pm.

-Cost: No entrance fee; just the cost of whatever you eat or drink (plus tax and tip.
+- Cost: No entrance fee; just the cost of whatever you eat or drink, plus tax and tip.
 After 8pm (or 8:30 - 9pm on some nights), jazz ensembles perform in the Lounge and a minimum charge (currently $24) applies if you sit at the lounge tables rather than at the bar.
+Reservations for the restaurant are strongly advised.

-In addition, you can soak up some history - this site, now part of the coastal Harborwalk, is next to Griffin's Wharf where many historians believe the Boston Tea Party occurred.
+What makes this site particularly interesting is its location next to Griffin's Wharf where many historians believe the Boston Tea Party occurred.

 Go into the lobby (where you'll also find public restrooms in case you need them).
-You can watch a quite good video presentation about the site's history.
+If you have a few moments to spare, watch the video presentation about the site's history.

-After you sign in with the security guard, take the elevator to the 14th floor, where you'll find an outdoor observation deck with binoculars as well as an inside viewing area.
-I've never encountered any other visitors here - this observation deck must be one of Boston's best kept secrets!
+After you sign in show your ID to the security guard in the lobby, take the elevator to the 14th floor, where you'll find an outdoor observation deck with binoculars as well as an inside viewing area.
+Encountering other visitors here is rare - this observation deck must be one of Boston's best kept secrets!

-True, being 14 floors high does not give quite the same effect as the 50th or 52nd floor at Pru Center, but you'll still have fairly sweeping views of Boston Harbor, Logan Airport, the surrounding city and coastline, the Harbor Islands, and even the Blue Hills Reservation to the south.
+Views from 14 floors high are not as dramatic as from the 50th or 52nd floors at Pru Center, but you'll still have fairly sweeping views of Boston Harbor, Logan Airport, the surrounding city and coastline, the Harbor Islands, and on clear days, the Blue Hills Reservation to the south.

-Address: 470 Atlantic Ave, Downtown Boston Waterfront (next to InterContinental Hotel Boston - which also has wonderful views!)
+- Location: 470 Atlantic Ave, Downtown Boston Waterfront, next to the InterContinental Hotel